 Once you’ve made all the changes, click the Save Changes button at the bottom of the page for the changes to reflect.

 3 Understanding SEO Reports

 Those of you using the free version of Rank Math can benefit from an SEO Report every month, giving you an overview of your site’s SEO performance.
 While, Rank Math PRO and Business users can track changes related to website traffic, impressions, total keywords & average position in their email reports – Business users can Whitelabel the email reports delivered to their clients.

 The SEO Reports are designed in a way to help you quickly grasp your site’s performance by comparing your stats with the previous period.
-As you can see from the below image, Rank Math displays your stats for the current period in black followed by a green or red number, comparing its performance to previous data from the same time frame.
-While green indicates the gain in position/traffic/impressions, red denotes a drop, letting you know what need your attention.
+As you can see from the below image, Rank Math displays your stats for the current period in black followed by a green or red number, comparing its performance to the previous data for the same time frame.
+While green indicates the gain in position/traffic/impressions, red denotes a drop, letting you know what needs your attention.